coreos/kenc/README.md

 - endpoints

 Checkpoint/restore etcd endpoints.
-Write iptables rules to iptables to ensure connectivity.
+Kenc writes iptables rules to iptables to ensure connectivity periodically in this mode.

 To run this mode, `kenc` MUST be started inside Kubernetes.